Exercise? But I am on Vacation!

 5. Schedule your return training session.

-Vacation is a time to relax and rejuvenate.
-This is the same for your workout program.
-If you have been training very intensely for an athletic event, time a way from your training may be just what you need.
-This would be an ideal time to cross train with some different activities.
-However, if you typically struggle to get back into your regular exercise routine and do not wish to lose the fitness you have developed, put vacation exercise plan on your travel checklist.
+Vacation is a time to relax, rejuvenate and reconnect.
+The same holds true for your workout program.
+If you have been training intensely and/or working rigorously for the period preceding your trip, time a way from your training may be just what you need.
+Remember, the more stress you endure, the more recovery you need.
+Depending on how hard you have been pushing yourself, vacation could be a time to focus on restorative activities like sleep, gentle yoga/stretching, mindfulness, low intensity cardiovascular activities.
+If, on the other hand, you typically struggle to get back into your regular exercise routine and this causes you stress or disappointment, put vacation exercise plan on your travel checklist.